Best Movies To Binge-Watch On Netflix Come The Month Of Love 2017

 Me, Myself and Her

 Netflix has done a pretty good job of introducing international home-brews to the Netflix-streaming public and Me, Myself and Her is another international entry we should be thanking Netflix for.
 Me, Myself and Her(Io e Lei in its native dialect) is an Italian story between two women in their 50s which will lead you on drama-comedy rollercoaster featuring protagonists Federica (Margherita Buy) and Marina (Sabrina Ferilli).
 There is domestic drama, career decisions, and a lot of temptations.
 But after five years of living and breathing together, there is still much to discover about themselves and their relationship.
-But Federica and Marina are both fighters and they will fight for their love, which makes Me, Myself and Her a must-see, if anything.
+However, Federica and Marina are both fighters, and they will fight for their love, which makes Me, Myself and Her a must-see, if anything.

 Me Myself and Her will be available on Netflix starting February 6.